 Sincerely, Prince Lear

-Misty exchanged a skeptical look with Brock and pulled the map out from it had been sandwiched between the cards.
+Misty exchanged a skeptical look with Brock and pulled the map out from where it had been sandwiched between the cards.
 No one told them there would be lines to recite.
 Then again, maybe it would be nice not needing to think too hard about she’d approach a total stranger.
 She shrugged and tucked everything into her pocket.
 They were a little ahead of schedule, so there’d be plenty of time for reading the cards once they got to plaza.
 For now, they enjoyed a pleasant walk down Pasio’s streets.

-The New Year’s decorations had almost completely taken over the streets now–lots of golds and silvers and bits of number-shaped confetti.
+The New Year’s decorations had almost completely taken over the town now–lots of golds and silvers and bits of number-shaped confetti.
 Shops offered festive sweets, cute charms, and New Year’s postcards.
 Misty treated herself to some mochi while Brock claimed his stomach was still processing the concept of ink in last night’s dinner.
 She shrugged as she finished the treat and folded the wrapper in half, letting the sides stick to each other.

 They passed the huge evergreen tree in the center of town, albeit with only half its decorations.
-A star and a bell still rested that the top, but a long thick blue tinsel with diamond-shaped ornaments lay folded neatly at the tree’s base.
+A star and a bell still rested that the top, but a pile of thick blue tinsel with diamond-shaped ornaments lay folded neatly at the tree’s base.
 Two people worked nearby, one of them directing a Togekiss to fetch the highest decorations and bring them down.
 The other had a Comfy floating beside her and wasn’t giving it any directions at all.
 In fact, she seemed to be dozing off in front of it, her chin length black drooping down as she lowered her head.

 It was indeed Erika, standing alongside a young woman the reddish-pink hair.
 Erika made no reaction, but the redhead turned at their voices.
 The bulk of her hair was bundled high on her head with a ribbon at the base folded to look like a white flower.
 Her red hooded dressed was trimmed with white fluff, a green and yellow bow at her neck in the shape of Togekiss’s wings.
 Over her shoulder was a green satchel with the words “Skyla’s Sky Service” embroidered on the flap.

 “Hey, there!” she said, waving them over like they were old friends.
-Then again, given the memory lapses, maybe they were?
+Then again, given the memory lapses, maybe they were.

 “Do we, um, know each other?”
 Brock asked.